crack-byte/bob-rust-cli/README.md

-# Bob Rust CLI
+# Bob2 Rust CLI
 ### Overview
-bob is a cli tool made for learning purpose as well as a hope to make something useful eventually. it is open to suggestions from others.
+bob2 is a cli tool made for learning purpose as well as a hope to make something useful eventually. it is open to suggestions from others.

 ### Prerequisites: